Choosing an Avian Veterinarian

 - Ceiling Fans Take down your ceiling fans, or make absolutely sure that they are turned off whenever your bird is out of the cage.
 You may think that your bird can’t fly that high, but you’d be surprised!

-- Lead Stained glass, fishing weights and old, chipping paint contain lead, which is can be deadly to your.
+- Lead Stained glass, fishing weights and old, chipping paint contain lead, which can be deadly to your bird.
 Keep these items far from your bird’s reach.

 - Scented Candles, Potpourri & Air Fresheners Anything that scents the air using chemicals can be very dangerous for your bird.
 You can get the same effect by boiling cinnamon sticks and scented teas — just don’t leave them on the stove when your bird is loose!